 After seeing Kenny’s heart, we invited him and Irma to join us at our upcoming conference at Erb Mennonite church in Lititz, to speak to the victims as a ‘voice from within’ who understands both the magnitude of sexual abuse in our culture and the cost to those who were victimized.
 Having worked with survivors for many years, he sees the damage done, but also sees the potential, the place for hope, and the power of Christ to restore and renew.
 His compassion for survivors serves as a life-line for those often misunderstood and unheard in churches, as he acknowledges the deep suffering.
 But he doesn’t leave us in our suffering; he honours the hard spiritual battles we fight and acknowledges speaks the life and hope of Jesus into that darkness.

-We’ve also invited Pastor Dale and Faith Ingraham from New York to join us again.
+We’ve also invited a pastor from New York to join us again.
 We’ve had the privilege of working with them numerous times in the past five years, and are always blessed and encouraged.
-Faith’s story of overcoming abuse at the hands of her father, also a Baptist pastor, while painful, is also a story of resilience, courage and faith.
+Their story of overcoming abuse at the hands of her father, a Baptist pastor, while painful, is also a story of resilience, courage and faith.
 Their heart for the wounded is as genuine as any I’ve encountered, and the gentle message of hope God has given them, brings healing and life.

 All are welcome to attend.
 We acknowledge sexual abuse, however, what we focus on and talk about is God’s love, His grace and His redemption; that is something we all need.
 Registration is by donation until May 5.
 After May 5 it is $65.
 Refreshments and a noon meal will be provided on Saturday May 20, but attendees must preregister for this.
 This is to make meal planning possible, and avoid last minute stress for the organizing team.
 Register online: http://www.generationsunleashed.com/events or by snail mail to: Generations Unleashed 15 Coral Gables Crescent, Elmira Ontario N3B 3P4.